dextel2/bombay-duck/README.md

 ## How It Works

-1. Scheduled GitHub Action runs every 15 minutes from 09:00 to 15:00 IST, Monday through Friday.
+1. Scheduled GitHub Action runs at the top of each hour from 09:00 to 16:00 IST, Monday through Friday.
 2. Trading-window guard aborts early outside market hours or on weekends/holidays.
 3. Node.js fetcher (with throttling and retries) polls the BSE API and archives the raw JSON response.
 4. Intraday state manager deduplicates announcements per hour and rolls over automatically at the next market open.